MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-guided-hunting.md

 To reduce the learning curve for hunting, remove the KQL challenge, and enable all analysts to hunt,  **Guided hunting** experience is supported.
 This is a hunting mode that enables all analysts to hunt—without knowing KQL or the data schema.
 In this mode, you can use a query builder to write your queries.
 You just need to know what you are looking for and you can easily filter for it.

 ## Query in builder
-In the **Advanced hunting** page, select **Create new** to open a new tab and select the **Query in builder** mode.
+In the **Advanced hunting** page, select **Create new** to open a new query tab and select **Query in builder**.
+This brings you to the guided mode, where you can then construct your query by selecting different components using dropdown menus.

-[IMAGE]
+[IMAGE: HIGHLIGHTED QUERY IN BUILDER]

 ### Specify the data domain to hunt in
-By default, the guided hunting scope includes a few basic filters.
+By default, guided hunting includes a few basic filters to get you started fast.

 You can control the scope of the hunt by selecting the **View in** control:

-[IMAGE]
+[IMAGE: View in]

 **View in** controls the filters.
-Selecting **All** allows you to filter the entire dataset while narrowing down to a specific domain allows filters relevant to that domain only.
+Selecting **All** allows you to filter the entire dataset. narrowing down to a specific domain allows filters relevant to that domain only.

+You can choose from:
+- All domains - to look through all available data in your query
+- Endpoints - to look through endpoint data as provided by Microsoft Defender for Endpoint
+- Apps and identities - to look through application and identity data as provided by Microsoft Defender for Cloud Apps and Microsoft Defender for Identity; users familiar with Activity log can find the same data here
+- Email and collaboration - to look through email and collaboration apps data like SharePoint, OneDrive and others; users familiar with Threat Explorer can find the same data here

 ### Create conditions

-[describe condition] To add a condition, select **Select a filter**.
-Explore the different filter sections to find what you are looking for.
+To add a condition to your query, select **Select a filter**.
+Explore the different filter sections to find what is available to you.

-[IMAGE]
+[IMAGE: select a filter]

 Type the section's titles to find the filter or use the search box at the top of the list. _* Info_ sections contain filters that provide information about the different components you can look at. _* Events_ sections contain filters that allow you to look for any system or network event.

 You can also create AND, OR conditions.
-Select the [operator options?] that pertain to the filters you want to apply AND or OR conditions to.
+Select **AND** to include results that

-## Try simple queries
+## Try some queries

 ### Hunt for successful connections to specific IP
 to hunt for successful network communications to a specific IP address, start typing “ip” to get suggested filters: